 Have a picnic in the lower garden which is surrounded by green grass, flowers, and shrubs.

 You can get to Miradouro de San Pedro de Alcântara by taking the historic Gloria’s funicular which connects the Restauradores Square to Bairro Alto, or you can walk up the hill.
 Once you get to the top of the hill, the garden will be on your right.

 During the day this viewpoint is a peaceful retreat with dreamy Lisbon views but at night it’s a lively spot in town where partygoers meet before (and after) hitting up the restaurants and bars in Bairro Alto.

 Other sights to see in Barrio Alto include Pavilhão Chinês, a restaurant with memorabilia from the 18th century and an indoor pop-up market that sells handmade crafts by local artists.

 5 – Castelo de São Jorge

 Address: São Jorge Hill

 Dominating the city skyline, you can see the Castelo de São Jorge or St. George Castle from just about anywhere in central Lisbon.

 Atop the tallest hill in the city, climb the steep hill and brace yourself for one of the most breathtaking views of Lisbon.
 Wander around the outside of the castle and admire the Baixa district and the glimmering Tagus River down below.
 For even higher Lisbon views, you can also climb the castle’s towers.

-Enjoyed these Lisbon views, spread the word by sharing this post on Twitter, Pinterest or Facebook!
+Enjoyed these Lisbon views?
+Spread the word by sharing this post!